truenas/documentation/content/References/IPv6.md

   There are six types of IPv6 addresses:

   * Global unicast - Addresses that are routable on the Internet and the equivalent of the public IPv4 addresses.
-These can begin with **2001** as the prefix group.
+The prefix typically ranges from 2000-3FF.
   * Unicast - Addresses used to identify the interface of an individual node.

   * Anycast - Addresses used to identify a group of interfaces on different nodes.